 - 1 1/2 cup shredded kale (I like the variety Dino)

 Make dressing.
 Can be made up to 5 days in advance and stored in a glass container in fridge.
-Chop kale and cover with dressing, let the dressing break down the kale while you work on getting the pomegranate seeds out.
+Chop kale and cover with dressing, let the dressing break down the kale while you work on getting the pomegranate seeds out, at least 5 minutes.

 How to remove the seeds: